 In my Art Bio I mention that a classmate talked about how I bore down hard with my red crayon when I was five.
 I remember using that the red crayon for a black line drawing of a rose that we were given to color.

-I remember making line drawings with black ink and coloring them with frosted pink nail polish.
+I remember making line drawings with black ink on notecards and coloring them with frosted pink nail polish.

 I remember creating a drawing of a sapling tree in elementary school.
 It was displayed at the school system's administration building and then went into one of my mom's drawers and disappeared.

-When I was first in grad school in 1971/72, I remember covering a large furniture box with a collage of colors, turning it into a piece of furniture for my apartment.
+When I was first in grad school in 1971/72, I remember covering a large corrugated cardboard box with a collage of colored paper, turning it into a piece of furniture for my apartment.